Degree Outcomes Statement

 In keeping with the statement of intent on degree classifications (May 2019) of the UK Standing Committee for Quality Assessment’s (UKSCQA), the University of Salford is pleased to confirm that we share the UKSCQA’s commitment to the protection of the value of UK degrees.
 This statement sets out how we are fulfilling, and will continue to fulfil, this commitment.

 The University of Salford has a strong, long standing track record in widening participation and has consistently exceeded its benchmarks for access and participation from groups traditionally under-represented in Higher Education.
-Our Access and Participation Plan is a core element of its mission to transform lives, stimulate discovery and to enable all students to realise their potential.
-The Degree Outcomes Statement demonstrates the university’s commitment to protecting the value of students’ degrees over time.
+The University’s Access and Participation Plan is a core element of its mission to transform lives, stimulate discovery and to enable all students to realise their potential.
+The Degree Outcomes Statement demonstrates the University’s commitment to protecting the value of students’ degrees over time.

 Institutional Degree Classification Profile